-Ponzu Sauce The famous tangy and umami-rich Japanese dipping sauce!
-Use it as a marinade, for dipping, for sprinkling over your food, as a vinaigrette for salads and veggies, and as a stir-fry sauce!
+The famous tangy and umami-rich Japanese dipping sauce!
+Use it as a marinade, for dipping, for sprinkling over your food, as a vinaigrette for salads and veggies, and as a stir-fry sauce.
+Fresh and vibrant in flavor, this Ponzu Sauce recipe rivals your favorite restaurant version!

 Making your own ponzu sauce couldn’t be easier!
 Whether you’re making the “full” version with bonito and kombu or the “simplified” version that omits these, this homemade ponzu sauce recipe is sure to win you over and you’ll never use store-bought again!